doejon/jonson/README.md

 IsAuthenticated: the account is logged in;
 IsAuthorized: the account is logged in _and_ has access rights to the called route.

-You will probably implement the client similar to this:
+You will probably implement the client similar to the example below:

 ```go